 The Buddha is standing on double a Lotus pedestal flanked by two gods from Hindu mythology, Brahma on the right and Indra on the left.
 If standing behind the statue Brahma with the three heads is on the left side of the Buddha and Indra on the right carrying the Buddha’s alms bowl with the nun Utpalavarna (Bhiksunia) kneeling at the feet of the Buddha.

 JUMP TO IMAGES

-This scene is depicted in both the Mahayana and Theravada Buddhist scriptures and sculptures where the Buddha’s descent from heaven is frequently seen flanked by the attendant figures of Indra and Brahma, the ladder is shown in order to suggest the sky.
+This scene is depicted in both the Mahayana and Theravada Buddhist scriptures and sculptures whereupon the Buddha’s descent from Trayastrimsa heaven is frequently seen flanked by the attendants Indra and Brahma, the ladder is shown in order to suggest the descent from heaven.